vhl/css-style-guide/README.md

 The purpose of this document is to provide guidelines for writing CSS.
 Code conventions are important for the long-term maintainability of code.
 Most of the time, developers are maintaining code, either their own or someone else’s.
 The goal is to have everyone’s code look the same, which allows any developer to easily work on another developer’s code.

-The architecture itself is based on [OOCSS](https://github.com/stubbornella/oocss/wiki).
-Class naming conventions are from Harry Roberts’ post on [Namespacing CSS](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces), incorporating aspects of [BEM](https://en.bem.info/), [SMACSS](https://smacss.com/), and [SUIT](https://github.com/suitcss/suit).
+The architecture itself is heavily based on [OOCSS](https://github.com/stubbornella/oocss/wiki).
+Class naming conventions are adapted from Harry Roberts’ [More Transparent UI Code with Namespaces]](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces).

+If you already know the conceptual class naming stuff, you can skip right to [Coding Style](#coding-style).

+<a name="class-naming-conventions"></a>
+## Class Naming Conventions

-<a name="all-class-names-have-a-prefix"></a>
+<a name="all-classnames-should-have-a-prefix"></a>
-#### All class names have a prefix
+### All classnames should have a prefix

 Prefixes help insulate BEM classes from any legacy classnames.
 The different prefixes are usually a single letter, and are explained in the [music gem documentation]().
+The system used here is adapted from [SMACSS](https://smacss.com/).

 ```css
 /* Good */